 The following list provides profiles and contact information for pastors who can fill in during a time of transition or in a pastor's absence.
+The PSWR Committee on Ministry recommends a compensation range for pulpit supply of $200-$300 and hopes you will consider mileage as well.
 If you would like to be added or removed from this list please email your request to email@example.com.

 Mary Jo Bradshaw